Michael Bogdanov: Career

-Bogdanov directed eight productions for the Royal Shakespeare Company, including The Taming of the Shrew for which he received a Director of the Year award in 1979.
+Bogdanov was director of the Leicester Theatre Trust in Leicester from 1973 to 1977, with responsibility for both the Phoenix Theatre and the new Haymarket Theatre which was built in 1973 to supersede and operate alongside the smaller Phoenix.
+He directed eight productions for the Royal Shakespeare Company, including The Taming of the Shrew for which he received a Director of the Year award in 1979.
 From 1980 to 1988, he was associate director of the National Theatre where he directed about 15 productions.
 These included, in 1980, Howard Brenton's The Romans in Britain, which resulted in a private prosecution in which Bogdanov was accused by counsel for Christian morality campaigner Mary Whitehouse of "procuring an act of gross indecency" in one scene where two male actors simulated anal rape.
 However, 15 months later when it came to court, Whitehouse's barrister abandoned the prosecution, saying in court: "The consequences of conviction - irrespective of penalty - would greatly damage Mr Bogdanov in his personal and professional life".

 During the 1980s, Bogdanov also worked internationally, directing Hamlet at the Abbey Theatre, Dublin, Romeo and Juliet at the Imperial Theatre, Tokyo, and Measure for Measure at Stratford, Ontario.
 His opera credits included the world premiere of Stockhausen's Montag aus Licht at La Scala, Milan.
 At the Deutsches Schauspielhaus in Hamburg (Germany's equivalent of the Royal National Theatre), he directed an award-winning Julius Caesar, and adapted and directed Goethe's Reineke Fuchs.
 From 1989 to 1992, he became Chief Executive of the Deutsches Schauspielhaus.

 In 1986, Bogdanov and actor Michael Pennington founded the English Shakespeare Company.
 As joint artistic director, he directed the company's inaugural productions of The Henrys and, in 1987, the seven-play history cycle of The Wars of the Roses, which toured worldwide.
 For this ambitious programme he earned the 1990 Laurence Olivier Award for Best Director.
 In the 1990s he directed the English Shakespeare Company's international productions of Coriolanus, The Winter's Tale, Macbeth and The Tempest.